ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_orderinginstance.md

  This section is hidden if the API key exists.
  {:note}
-5. Enter the instance name.
+5. Enter the instance name and select a resource group.
-6. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
+6. Select the {{site.data.keyword.cloud_notm}} data center to host the instance.

- By default, the DAL09 {{site.data.keyword.CloudDataCent_notm}} is preselected.
-Select a different {{site.data.keyword.CloudDataCent_notm}} location, if needed.
+ By default, the DAL09 {{site.data.keyword.cloud_notm}} data center is preselected.
+Select a different {{site.data.keyword.cloud_notm}} data center location, if needed.
  {:note}
 7. On the **Order Summary** pane, verify the instance configuration before you place the order.
    1. Review the settings for the instance.